rarepress/nebulus/docs/README.md

 // 1.
 Privately add an IPFS file to the local file system let cid = await nebulus.add(Buffer.from("Hello world"))

 // 2.
-"Upload" to the public IPFS network nebulus.ipfs.upload(cid)
+"Push" to the public IPFS network nebulus.push(cid)
 ```

 Essentially, **Nebulus unbundles the IPFS file format from the IPFS network.**